DFHack/dfhack/docs/Lua API.rst

           If it returns false, the character is ignored.
 :on_change: Change notification callback; used as ``on_change(new_text,old_text)``.
 :on_submit: Enter key callback; if set the field will handle the key and call ``on_submit(text)``.
+:key: If specified, the field is disabled until this key is pressed.
+Must be given as a string.

 Label class
 -----------